Installing and using Betaflight Configurator for beginners

 And you can also check connection status between radio and drone in the bar graph on the left side of the screen.
 If you bind radio and drone, and operate sticks or switchs of the radio, bar graphs here will move.
 You can check that drone is receiving radio signal correctly and that each switch is set to expected channel.

 On this screen, adjust radio so that pulse length should be 1500 μsec when you take your finger off the stick (Roll, Pitch, Yaw) of the radio.
 Also, adjust radio so that it is larger than the value in "Stick Heigh Threshold" column when it is swung to the maximum and smaller than the value in "Stick Low Threshold" column when it is swung to the minimum.
-For radios with OpenTX, these values can be adjusted on "OUTPUT" screen.
+For radios with OpenTX/EdgeTX, these values can be adjusted on "OUTPUT" screen.

 If value flutters when you take your finger off the stick, specify the width (up to about 10) in each "Deadband" column.
 If these are not adjusted, drone will not fly straight.